Computing the geometric endomorphism ring of a genus 2 Jacobian: Determining in practice

+Let $C$ be a nice genus-2 curve defined over a number field $K$ and let $J$ be its Jacobian, which is a principally polarized abelian surface over $K$.
+We describe a practical algorithm to (provably) determine the structure of $\operatorname{End}_{\overline{K}}(J)$, with an emphasis on the case $K=\mathbb{Q}$.
+Our algorithm consists of two parts: on the one hand we want to find a ring into which $\operatorname{End}_{\overline{K}}(J)$ embeds (we call such a ring an ``upper bound" for $\operatorname{End}_{\overline{K}}(J)$), and on the other we want to show that the embedding is an isomorphism (which requires proving ``lower bounds" on $\operatorname{End}_{\overline{K}}(J)$, that is, showing that $J_{\overline{K}}$ admits sufficiently many endomorphisms).
+This second part has already been studied in the literature, see for example \cite{MR1648415}, \cite{MR3540944}, and \cite{MR3540958}; for a matter of completeness, however, we discuss at least some approaches to it in section \ref{sect:Certify}.
 We give a rough description of our algorithm: \begin{enumerate} \item We try to prove that $J_{\overline{K}}$ is irreducible.
 This can fail for two different reasons: either because $J_{\overline{K}}$ is in fact reducible, or because it admits quaternionic multiplication.
 Numerical computations as in \cite{MR3540958} allow us to discriminate between these two cases, at least heuristically.
 Whenever we can prove geometric irreducibility by the method we describe, we also prove that $J$ does not admit quaternionic multiplication.
 Hence three cases arise: if we suspect that $J_{\overline{K}}$ is reducible, go to step 2; if we have proved that $J$ is geometrically irreducible, and does not have potential QM, go to step 3; if we suspect that $J$ has potential QM, go to step 4.
 Of course, if we cannot prove geometric irreducibility we can also run both step 2 \textit{and} step 4, and one of the two should terminate successfully and discriminate between these two cases.

 For more details, section \ref{sect_Irreducibility}.

 \item If $J$ is geometrically reducible, then $C$ admits two independent maps to elliptic curves.
 We (try to) produce explicit expressions for these maps; this is sufficient to determine $\operatorname{End}_{\overline{K}}(J)$ (in fact, it is even sufficient to determine its structure as a Galois module).
 This has already been discussed briefly in \cite{MR3540958}, and more details are given in section \ref{sect_Reducibility}, where we also describe the computation of the maps from $C$ to elliptic curves, which was not covered in \cite{MR3540958}.